Fall Protection for Workers

 Written by Greg on January 29, 2015

-While there may be numerous hazards for workers in any given labor environment, one area that is often overlooked is the potential for falls and falling objects to create harm.
-According to a recent OSHA (Occupational Safety Health Administration) study “falls and falling objects can result from unstable working surfaces, ladders, that are not safely positioned, and misuse of fall protection.”
+While there may be numerous hazards for workers in any given labor environment, one area that overlooked is the potential for falls and falling objects to create harm.
+According to a recent OSHA (Occupational Safety Health Administration) study, “falls and falling objects can result from unstable working surfaces, ladders, not safely positioned, and misuse of fall protection.”

-Additionally, workers can also be subjected to falls or falling objects when floor holes, sides and edges, and wall openings are not properly protected.
+Additionally, workers can also be subjected to falls or falling objects when floor holes, sides and edges, and wall openings are not adequately protected.

-In addition, OSHA also stated that any worker, who works at a height of six feet or more in the construction industry, or four feet or more in any general industry, must be protected.
+Also, OSHA stated that any worker, who works at the height of six feet or more in the construction industry, or four feet or more in any general sector, must be protected.
 Thus, for employees and employers alike, it is essential to understand how to offer adequately offer fall protection to employees.

 When employees work on a walking or working surface that has an unprotected side OSHA standards dictates that management must: